Last updated: June 2026

 Anthropic doesn't license Claude to third parties for inference - Groq doesn't run Claude.
 The comparison is open-source vs Claude on capability:

-- Reasoning: Anthropic's Claude Opus 4.7 leads on agentic reasoning benchmarks.
-Groq's DeepSeek R1 Distill 70B is close on math/logic at 5-10x lower cost.
+- Reasoning: Anthropic's Claude Opus 4.8 leads on agentic reasoning benchmarks.
+Groq's Qwen 3 32B is close on math/logic at much lower cost.

-- Long context: Claude offers 200K context.
-Groq Llama 4 Scout offers 10M context (much larger) but raw quality is below Claude Sonnet 4.
+- Long context: Claude offers up to 1M context.
+Groq Llama 4 Scout offers 10M context (much larger) but raw quality is below Claude Sonnet 4.6.

 If your workload tolerates open-source quality (most do), Groq wins on cost.
 If you need Claude specifically, you go direct to Anthropic.